 Saturdays have a very long queue, but it’s somewhat easier to get in.
 Sunday morning is a better party, and you won’t queue for long at all.
 However, Sunday is when locals attend their church, so the doorman is a little more strict.

-Another institution of techno, Tresor Berlin is one of the oldest running techno clubs in the world.
-Its success and history connects with the fall of the Berlin Wall.
+Another institution of techno, Tresor Berlin is one of the oldest-running techno clubs in the world.
+Its success and history connect with the fall of the Berlin Wall.
 It has been a revered and respected name amongst Berlin techno clubs for decades.

 Today, Tresor gives new DJs a chance to “break Berlin” at their New Faces party.
 They showcase many DJs during the week and assault you with premium techno on Friday and Saturday.

 Tresor Berlin’s door policy is similar to other techno clubs in Berlin.
 Since it’s a very bare-bones, warehouse-style techno party, extravagant costumes are unusual.
 Simple is better, and a similar look to your Berghain outfit will go down just fine.
 In general, the Tresor Berlin door policy is pretty relaxed; but large groups of tourists are unlikely to get in.
 Break your large group into smaller groups.
 In Berlin, it’s perfectly acceptable to abandon your friends outside if they don’t get in!

 Another long-running institution in Berlin, KitKat is mostly known by tourists as a sex club.
 While it’s possible and encouraged to have sex here, KitKat is a lot more than just a place to hook up.